denis-onder/first-pr/README.md

 > These scripts are supposed to be ran from root-level in the file structure.

+* `npm run install-server - Installs all the back-end dependencies.`

+* `npm run install-client - Installs all the front-end dependencies.`

+* `npm run install-all - Installs both the front-end and the back-end dependencies.`

 * `npm run server - Starts the Node server.`

 * `npm run nodemon - Starts the Node server via Nodemon.`